MysteryPancake/Rule-Book/README.md

 * `Client-side` must be used, not `clientside`.
 * `Server-side` must be used, not `serverside`.
 * [Multiplication must be used, not division](https://stackoverflow.com/questions/226465).
+* Powers of two must be used where possible.
 * Validate, sanitize and escape user data.
 * Variable names must be in `camelCase`.
 * [`General` must be used, not `generic`](https://ell.stackexchange.com/questions/16224).